 Deferred compensation plans may also match a portion of your contributions (‘free money’) to put towards your retirement helping you to accumulate even more of a nest egg.
 In many cases, an employer might match your contributions up to a particular percent.
 If you make $100,000 and your employer contributes up to 5% of your income each year, you’re looking at $5,000 per year of free money.
 Stick around for 20 years and they could have contributed $100,000 to your retirement.
 And that doesn’t even account for any compounding of potential growth in the plan.

 For all the perks they have, deferred compensation plans aren’t without their faults.
 The biggest disadvantage of the qualified plans is the contribution limit.
 If you want to save aggressively for retirement, the cap of $19,500 might be much lower than you’d like.

 The biggest downside of the non-qualified deferred compensation plans is the chance that you could lose all of the money.
 If your employer goes bankrupt and creditors come after that money, there’s maybe nothing you can do to stop them.
 Because of this, it’s best to only take advantage of these non-qualified plans if you feel very secure in your company’s financial future.

 The other thing to remember is that deferred compensation plans aren’t the only option for saving for retirement.
 Individual retirement accounts (IRA) also offer significant tax benefits and give you more control over your investment portfolio.
 An IRA is an account that, like 401(k) plans, allows you to defer taxes on the money you contribute.
 There is also a Roth IRA option, which enables you to pay taxes on the money first and then withdraw it tax-free during retirement.
-However, IRAs only have a contribution limit of $6,000 for 2020 (or $7,000 for those age 50 or older.)
+However, in 2020 and 2021, IRAs only have a contribution limit of $6,000 (that limit is $7,000 for those age 50 or older.)